Anaheim Ducks: Bruce Boudreau as head coach

+Carlyle returns

-On May 10, 2017, the Ducks ended their Game 7 losing streak when they defeated the Edmonton Oilers, winning the series 4–3 and advancing to the Western Conference finals for the second time in three seasons.
-They would fall to the Nashville Predators in Game 6, ending their playoff run.
-In the following season, the Ducks failed to win the Pacific Division for the first time since the 2011–12 season.
-They clinched a playoff berth, but were swept by the San Jose Sharks in the First Round.
+Although the Ducks started the 2016–17 season 0–3–1, the team managed to finish first in the Pacific Division for the fourth consecutive season.
+In the first round, they swept the Calgary Flames.
+On May 10, 2017, the Ducks ended their game seven losing streak when they defeated the Edmonton Oilers in the second round, winning the series 4–3 and advancing to the conference finals for the second time in three seasons.
+They would fall to the Nashville Predators in game six, ending their playoff run.
+In the offseason, the team acquired goalie Ryan Miller in free agency and re-signed Cam Fowler.

+In the following season, the Ducks traded for Adam Henrique, giving Sami Vatanen to the New Jersey Devils.
+However, they failed to win the Pacific Division for the first time since the 2011–12 season.
+They clinched a playoff berth, but were swept by the San Jose Sharks in the first round.

+During the 2018–19 season, the Ducks started the season 19–11–5, but then went on a 12-game losing streak and amidst a seven-game losing streak they fired Carlyle.
+Bob Murray replaced him as interim head coach; however, the Ducks missed the playoffs for the third time since the 2002–03 NHL season.
+In the 2019 draft, the Ducks selected Trevor Zegras at ninth overall.